p0chitaa/perl-practice/README.md

 # perl-practice

-> just me following perl tutorials and what not
+> just a lil repo of me following along with the "Learn Perl in 2 Hours and 30 Minutes" guide